damianhakert/damianhakert.github.io/source/posts/2017-02-01-setting-up-gitlab-pages-with-cloudflare-certificates.html.md

 The image below shows both `CNAME` and `A` records (for this demo purposes), but of course, you will only need one of them.
 For this example, I used the `CNAME` record pointing `gitlab-tests.gitlab.io` to my subdomain `cloudflare.marcia.ml`:

 ![cloud-dns](https://gitlab.com/pages/pages.gitlab.io/uploads/cd7fe97c41a9415755ccded9542c904f/cloud-dns.png){:.shadow}

+If you'd already set this up, just jump into the second step.

 ### STEP 2.
 Generate your Certificate